BES2016Workshop/guidebook/outline.md

 ## How to do a report?

 There are as many ways to approach a reproducible report as there are scientists.
 However, there are general principles that will help you produce a reproducible report.
-As the number of scientists who are writing reproducible manuscripts increases, there are more examples that are publicly available that you can study and use to set up your analysis.
+As the number of scientists who are writing reproducible manuscripts increases, there are more examples that are publicly available that you can study and use to set up your analysis [we need to select some examples].

 One of the challenges of any scientific enterprise is that it can be difficult to know in advance what will be in the final version of your manuscript.
-However, some initial planning of your analysis plan will be helpful to getting your data, scripts, results, figures and text organized.
+However, some initial planning of your analysis will be helpful to getting your data, scripts, results, figures, and text organized.
 Things will probably change as your analysis progresses, but having this initial plan will help you.

 ### Choose a directory structure to organize your projects

 Depending of your field, the tools you use, and your preferences, you may need to adapt these recommendations, but in general your project will contain at least a variation of:

-* **raw-data** directory that will contain your raw data.
+* **raw-data** this directory will contain your raw data.
 This is the data as they have been collected/entered in the spreadsheet/database.
-These data should never been modified by hand.
+They should never be modified by hand.
 They are the starting point of your analyses.
-* **data** or **processed-data** these will be your modified raw data.
+* **data** or **processed-data** this directory will contain your modified raw data.
 Some scripts in your analysis will transform the raw data into these processed data.
-These scripts will for instance reformat the data in a "tidy" format, remove outliers and missing points as needed, fix spelling mistakes.
+These scripts will for instance reformat the data in a "tidy" format, remove outliers and missing points as needed, or fix spelling mistakes.
-* **figures** will be the folder where all the figures to be used in the main text or as supplementary material will be generated.
+* **figures** will be the directory where all the figures to be used in the main text or as supplementary material will be generated.
 * **src**, **R**, **scripts**, (or similar) will contain the code that you write for your analysis.

-The manuscript itself could be stored inside a **doc** or similar folder.
+The manuscript itself could be stored inside a **doc** or **manuscript** directory.
 However, because of the way R works, I find it easier to store the manuscript file at the root of the project directory.

-All your files should be contained within this folder, so you can easily share it with other people.
+All your files should be contained inside this directory structure, so you can easily share it with other people.

 ### Give informative names to your files